Terror from the Year 5000 is a 1958 sci-fi film directed by Robert J. Gurney Jr., involving Time Travel with a twist.

 - Kill and Replace: The Terror kills a nurse (played by the same actress) after she runs in terror.
 She then uses some device from the future to steal her face and impersonate her to get near Victor.

 - Mad Scientist: Averted with Dr. Earling.
-He insists on official verification of his discoveries and when he learns that his experiments are resulting in dangerous radioactivity, he suspends his work until safeguards can be implemented.
+He insists on official verification of his discoveries, and when he learns that his experiments are resulting in dangerous radioactivity, he suspends his work until safeguards can be implemented.
 His assistant, on the other hand, is a complete jerk; he plays the trope straight, but not out of a desire For Science!
 He just wants to make money.

 - Neutral Female: Dr. Bob's assistant Miss Blake plays this totally straight with her Extreme Doormat personality.
-Claire, on the other hand, subverts it; even outside '50s standards, she's rather intelligent and assertive.
-Heck, she even brawls the titular Terror after finding out the villainous mutant was responsible for killing Angelo.
+Claire, on the other hand, averts it; even outside '50s standards, she's rather intelligent and assertive.
+Heck, she even brawls with the titular Terror after finding out the villainous mutant was responsible for killing Angelo.
 This is ironic, because The Terror lampshades this trope by accusing women from this period of standing around doing nothing.

 - Non-Action Guy: Victor

 - Selective Obliviousness: Dr. Earling convinces himself that Dr. Bob's warnings about Victor are just to get Victor out of the way so he (Bob) can get with Claire.
 It takes Bob showing him Victor's radiation burns (a result of Victor secretly using the time machine at elevated power levels) to shake him loose from that.

 - Time Machine: Only this time, it brings things back!

 - What the Hell, Hero?: Bob gets chewed out for making time with Claire.
 Yep, that's it.